 The second outbreak was devastating.
 In the end, 118 people contracted SARS through their affiliation or contact with North York General Hospital.
 Of these 118 people, 54 were health workers and 64 were patients or visitors.
-Of these of the 127 people, 17 died.
-Of these 17, one was Nelia Laroza, a highly respected and much loved nurse who worked on 4 West, the orthopedic unit where SARS simmered undetected and undiagnosed.
+Of these 118 people, 17 died, among them Nelia Laroza, a highly respected and much loved nurse who worked on 4 West, the orthopedic unit where SARS simmered undetected and undiagnosed.
 For those who fell ill and for those who lost loved ones, the cost of SARS II is immeasurable.

-Whenever one speaks of cost, the cost to the government to protect us better, the cost to hospitals of better infection control, surveillance, and worker safety, we should never forget the cost of SARS in sickness, pain, suffering, and unspeakable loss.
+Whenever one speaks of cost, the cost to the government to protect us better, the cost to hospitals of better infection control, surveillance and worker safety, we should never forget the cost of SARS in sickness, pain, suffering and unspeakable loss.

 The second outbreak also had a terrible impact on the morale of health workers.
 Many lost faith in the system and the ability of their employers to protect them.
 It was not only the public who had been led to believe that SARS was gone.
-Nurses and health workers were told that SARS was contained and that there were no new cases of SARS.
-SARS was over.
-Nurses at North York General, concerned about outbreaks of staff illness and clusters of SARS-like illness were told again and again by the hospital "Not SARS" when it turned out that these cases were in fact SARS.
+Nurses and health workers were told that SARS was contained and that there were no new cases

-7. Dr. Donald Low and Dr. Allison McGeer, "SARS - One Year Later," NEJM 349:25, December 2003.
+^{7.} Dr. Donald Low and Dr. Allison McGeer, "SARS - One Year Later," NEJM 349:25, December 2003.

-8. Presentation of Dr. Colin D'Cunha, SARS Commission Public Hearings, September 29, 2003.
+^{8.} Presentation of Dr. Colin D'Cunha, SARS Commission Public Hearings, September 29, 2003.